 - Product-as-a-service: Instead of buying products, customers can subscribe to a service that provides access to the product.
 This encourages companies to design products for durability and longevity since they are responsible for the product’s maintenance and repair.

 - Biodegradable products: Biodegradable products are designed to break down naturally, reducing waste and pollution.
-For example, biodegradable packaging made from plant-based materials can replace traditional plastic packaging.
+For example, biodegradable packaging from plant-based materials can replace traditional plastic packaging.

 - Upcycling: Upcycling is the process of transforming waste materials into new products of higher value.
 For example, discarded textiles can be upcycled into new clothing or accessories.